alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/2020-11-10-extolling-allah.md

 active: audios
 category: [fatwas,audios]
 url: "https://binbaz.org.sa/fatwas/17025/%D9%85%D8%B9%D9%86%D9%89-%D8%A7%D9%84%D8%AA%D9%85%D8%AC%D9%8A%D8%AF-%D9%84%D9%84%D9%87"
-excerpt: "Extolling Allah means praising Him a lot; i.e., (saying): You are Al-Rahim (The Most Merciful), You are Al-Rahman (The Most Gracious), You are Al-Jawad (The Bountiful), You are A l-Karim (The Generous), You are Al-Muhsin (The Beneficent)"
+summary: "Extolling Allah means praising Him a lot; i.e., (saying): You are Al-Rahim (The Most Merciful), You are Al-Rahman (The Most Gracious), You are Al-Jawad (The Bountiful), You are A l-Karim (The Generous), You are Al-Muhsin (The Beneficent)"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz